Tellusant/docs/presentations/index.md

 ---
 #### [Staffan Canback: The World Is My Oyster — Personal Reflections from a Career in Global Business](S.Canback-Harvard-Club-Boston-Speech.pdf)
 This is my inaugural speech for the Harvard Club of Boston's new business interest group: “The World Is My Oyster: Personal Reflections from a Career in Global Business.”
 It starts with a few slides on tariffs and recessions, then segues to the real topic: why, where, and what in global business.
+It draws heavily on TelluBase data.

 #### [Staffan Canbäck: The Lund Lecture](S.Canback-Tellusant-Lund-Lecture.pdf)
 This educational deck contains an overview of Tellusant's methods interlaced with travel stories, and a breakout session for the students.
 The materials were used at a lecture at Lund University for master's students in May 2024.
+It draws heavily on TelluBase data.

 #### [Staffan Canbäck: From Greenlands to Tellusant — Academic Research Meets Real-World Management Problems](S.Canback-Greenlands-Tellusant.pdf)
 The presentation describes my journey from Henley doctoral research to founding two global companies: Canback Consulting and Tellusant.
 It shows how the general learnings from the doctorate can be applied to address important business issues.